emqx/emqx-docs/en_US/data-integration/data-bridge-iotdb.md

      "root/#"

    ```
    If you need to specify your own rule, you need to include the required contextual information in the MQTT message in the `SELECT` part of the rule.
-For example, the source system is sending a message with the payload in JSON format as follows:
+For example, the client is sending a message with the payload in JSON format as follows:
    ```json
    {
      "measurement": "temp",